John P. Bailey

-John Preston Bailey (born May 2, 1951) is a United States District Court judge of the United States District Court for the Northern District of West Virginia.
+John Preston Bailey (born May 2, 1951) is a United States district judge of the United States District Court for the Northern District of West Virginia.

 Education and career

-Born in Wheeling, West Virginia, Bailey received an Artium Baccalaureus degree from Dartmouth College in 1973 and a Juris Doctor from West Virginia University College of Law in 1976.
+Bailey was born in Wheeling, West Virginia.
+He received a Bachelor of Arts degree from Dartmouth College in 1973 and a Juris Doctor from West Virginia University College of Law in 1976.
 He was a law clerk to Judge Charles H. Haden II of the United States District Court for the Northern and Southern Districts of West Virginia from 1976 to 1978.
 He was in private practice in Wheeling from 1978 to 2007, also serving as an assistant prosecuting attorney of Ohio County from 1985 to 1986, and a special assistant prosecuting attorney of Marshall County from 1985 to 1990.

 Federal judicial service

 On January 9, 2007, Bailey was nominated by President George W. Bush to a seat on the United States District Court for the Northern District of West Virginia vacated by Frederick Pfarr Stamp Jr. Bailey was confirmed by the United States Senate on March 15, 2007, and received his commission on March 19, 2007.
 He served as chief judge of the district from 2008 through 2015.